-On December 2, 2022, the Company entered into a Securities Exchange Agreement with holders of the Subordinated Loan and Security agreement and the holders of Convertible Bridge Loan Advance.
+On December 2, 2022, the Company entered into a Securities Exchange Agreement with holders of the Subordinated Loan and Security agreement and the holders of the Convertible Bridge Loan Advance.
 The Company also executed a payment arrangement with other debt holders on December 6, 2022.
 The Company agreed to the following key terms and conditions with the holders under these arrangements.

-- The Company agreed to exchange an aggregate of \$800,000 of existing debt for common stock.
-An aggregate of 80,000 shares were issued for such debt, along with a bonus of 65,604 shares under this arrangement. - The Company executed on the Subordinated Securities Purchase Agreement dated August 26, 2022, to issue subordinated notes worth \$2,547,879 pursuant to the terms and conditions of such agreement with the holders.
-The company issued 42,464 shares of common stock and warrants to purchase 296,456 shares of common stock along with this note. - The Company paid off the remaining balance of \$9,719,135 of the Subordinated Loan and Security Agreement in cash on close of the merger transaction.
+- The Company agreed to exchange an aggregate of \$0.8 million of existing debt for Common Stock.
+An aggregate of 80,000 shares were issued for such debt, along with a bonus of 65,604 shares under this arrangement. - The Company executed on the Subordinated Securities Purchase Agreement dated August 26, 2022, to issue subordinated notes worth \$2.5 million pursuant to the terms and conditions of such agreement with the holders.
+The Company issued 42,464 shares of Common Stock and warrants to purchase 296,456 shares of Common Stock along with this note. - The Company paid off the remaining balance of \$9.7 million of the Subordinated Loan and Security Agreement in cash at the close of the Merger Transaction.

-All the warrants issued pursuant to the subordinated loan and security agreements were exercised immediately prior to the merger transaction.
+All the warrants issued pursuant to the subordinated loan and security agreements were exercised immediately prior to the Merger Transaction.
 The Company issued 161,112 shares of Series B redeemable preferred stock to the warrant holders as a cashless exercise.
-This Series A Redeemable Convertible Preferred Stock was converted to common stock on the close of the merger transaction.
+This Series A Redeemable Convertible Preferred Stock was converted to Common Stock on the close of the Merger Transaction.

-The Company executed on the above terms and conditions on close of the merger transaction.
-The Company recorded in the consolidated statement of operations, a loss of debt extinguishment of \$2,405,111 for the subordinated loan and security agreement and convertible bridge loan advance in accordance with ASC 470-50, Debt-Modifications and Extinguishments.
+The Company executed on the above terms and conditions on close of the Merger Transaction.
+The Company recorded in the consolidated statements of operations, a loss on debt extinguishment of \$2.4 million for the Subordinated Loan and Security agreement and the Convertible Bridge Loan Advance in accordance with ASC 470-50, Debt-Modifications and Extinguishments.
 There was no outstanding balance on these loans as of December 31, 2022.